-Evidence over six decades shows that nuclear energy is a safe means of generating electricity.
-The risk of accidents at nuclear power plants is low and.
+Evidence over six decades has shown that nuclear energy is a safe and reliable means of generating electricity.
+The risk of accidents at nuclear power plants is low, and the industry is committed to safety.
 Nuclear power sources are dangerous because they emit particles of radiation and energy released from unstable molecules that try to calm down.
-These radioactive missiles can impact the human body and damage cells or DNA, says David Lochbaum, director of the nuclear safety project at the Union of Concerned Scientists.
+These radioactive missiles can impact the human body and damage cells or DNA, according to David Lochbaum, director of the nuclear safety project at the Union of Concerned Scientists.

 Enough radiation will cause cancer or possibly even transmit genetic mutations to your children.
 Too much can even kill you directly.
 Study after study in leading scientific journals found that nuclear power plants are by far the safest way to produce reliable electricity.
 So why are we so afraid of them?
 The nuclear industry prides itself on having security in its DNA, meaning that safety is the top priority and that every decision, step and precaution is based on that approach.

 The industry continues to be recognized as one of the safest industrial work environments in the nation.
 If you ever visit a nuclear plant, you'll immediately see the industry's commitment to safety.
 Layer after layer of redundant and diverse security systems are part of an approach to security called “defense in depth”.
 This means that there are several overlapping safety levels designed to prevent the accidental release of radiation.
 Some of these barriers include the rods that coat the reactor's uranium fuel, the huge steel vessels and pipes that contain the fuel rods and cooling system, and a highly robust building that houses the reactor, which is made of steel-reinforced concrete several feet thick.
 In-depth defense essentially means that there are many things that keep nuclear plants and neighboring communities safe.